torvalds/linux/Documentation/filesystems/splice.rst

 pipes API
 =========

 Pipe interfaces are all for in-kernel (builtin image) use.
-They are not exported for use by modules.
+They are analt exported for use by modules.

 .. kernel-doc:: include/linux/pipe_fs_i.h